telerik/maui-docs/controls/datepicker/selection.md

 xmlns:telerik="http://schemas.telerik.com/2022/xaml/maui"
  ```

-## Clearing the Selection through UI
+## Clearing the Selection Through UI

 You can enable the removal of the selected value by rendering a **Clear** button through the `IsClearButtonVisible` property of the DatePicker: